Karl-Heinz Rummenigge: Bayern Munich management

 In autumn 1991, Bayern Munich invited Franz Beckenbauer and Rummenigge to return to the club as vice presidents.
 Rummenigge held this position until February 2002, when he was appointed Chairman of Executive Board of the newly corporatised football department of the club (FC Bayern München AG).
 According to the club, "in his role as chairman he is responsible for external relations, new media, board affairs and representing the holding company on national and international bodies."

 During his tenure, Bayern Munich managed to move to their new stadium, Allianz Arena.
 Oliver Kahn took over his CEO position at Bayern Munich from 1 July 2021.
+Rummenigge was appointed a member of the supervisory board on 30 May 2023.

 Miscellaneous

 In April 1983, the British pop duo Alan & Denise recorded a tribute song about his "sexy knees" in the song "Rummenigge".
 The single reached number 43 in German charts.

 From 1990 until 1994, Rummenigge worked as a TV co–commentator for matches of the German national team.

 In March 2004, he was named by Pelé as one of the top 125 greatest living footballers.

-His brother Michael Rummenigge was also a noteworthy footballer.
-He played as forward for Bayern Munich and Borussia Dortmund from 1982 to 1988 and 1988 to 1994, respectively.
-He also represented Germany on two occasions between 1983 and 1986.
+His brother Michael Rummenigge was also a noteworthy footballer, who played as a forward for Bayern Munich and Borussia Dortmund and was capped twice by West Germany.

 Rummenigge and his wife Martina have three sons and two daughters born between 1980 and 1991.

 Rummenigge supports ending the 50+1 rule.